 Then, on the category front page.

 And finally on the BuzzFeed homepage.

-Don’t expect that just publishing a high-quality story will get you on the BuzzFeed homepage.
+Don’t expect that just publishing a high-quality story or piece of effective content will get you on the BuzzFeed homepage.

 Here are tips from Matthew Barby to increase your chances of getting on the home page.